19hours/sg-statutes/Acts/Travel Agents Act.md

 [29

-### Sanction for prosecution
+### Consent of Public Prosecutor

 25\.
-No court shall take cognizance of any offence under this Act or any regulations made thereunder except with the sanction in writing of the Public Prosecutor.
+No court shall try any offence under this Act or any regulations made thereunder except with the consent of the Public Prosecutor.

 [30

+[15/2010 wef 02/01/2011]

 ### Conduct of proceedings

 26\.
-Proceedings in respect of any offence under this Act or any regulations made thereunder may be conducted by any officer authorised in writing in that behalf by the Chairman or the Chief Executive of the Board.
+Proceedings in respect of any offence under this Act or any regulations made thereunder may, with the authorisation of the Public Prosecutor, be conducted by any officer authorised in writing in that behalf by the Chairman or the Chief Executive of the Board.

 [31

+[15/2010 wef 02/01/2011]

 ### Composition of offences